DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: System overview

 \section{System overview}

-Our proposal supposes that the perception provides 3D pointclouds (from a 3D LiDAR or a depth camera) and that a map can be built from them, allowing to query about occupancy or distances to obstacles in a fast an efficient way (Octomap \cite{octomap} has been our choice).
+The proposed UAV architecture relies on 3D pointclouds (from a 3D LiDAR or a depth camera) to build a map, enabling fast and efficient queries about occupancy or distance to obstacles (Octomap \cite{octomap} was chosen for this purpose).

-To obtain a precise drone localization, a motion capture system (Optitrack) is used.
-This allows to decouple the localization problem from the navigation one, being the latter the objective of the work.
+Initial experimental verification of the architecture was conducted in a controlled environment equipped with a motion capture system, providing precise drone localization.
+This allows to decouple the navigation problem, the main objective of this work, from the localization one.
+Once that safe autonomous navigation was guaranteed, the system was deployed in real-world scenarios, relying on a LiDAR based SLAM method (F-LOAM \cite{FLOAM}) self-localization.

+\autoref{fig:SystemOverview} presents the integrated navigation system and its components.

+First, path planning (also known as global planning) computes a set of waypoints that guide the robot to the target location.
+As the most computationally expensive component it operates at the lowest rate.
+Furthermore, its results remains valid for a longer period of time than the others.

+Then, the local planner is in charge of aligning the UAV with the global path, ensuring not only that the desired route is followed as precisely as possible, but also that the dangers and the sudden changes along it are avoided in a reactive way.
+One of the key objectives of the work is to evaluate the local planner's capabilities to make optimal motion decisions at each sampling time, even with a very simple global planner or a low-frequency one, or in scenarios where the global path might intersect with previously unknown or dynamic obstacles.
+This part of the system must work in real time and will compute the actions needed to perform the trajectory.
 Thinking in many of the drone missions in which a continuous frontal observation of the environment is desired, the method will enforce forward motion and avoid pure lateral movements.
 Therefore, only motions in the robocentric reference $X$, and $Z$ axes, and the rotation around $Z$ axis (Yaw) are allowed as control actions.

-\autoref{fig:SystemOverview} shows a schematic representation of the integrated navigation system and the components involved.

-First, the path planning (also known as global planning) computes a set of waypoints that guide the robot to the goal location.
-This component is the one that is executed at the lowest rate, as it is the most expensive and once it has been computed remains valid for a longer period of time than the others.

-Then, the local planner is in charge of aligning the path computed by the global planner, ensuring not only that the desired route is followed as precisely as possible, but also that the dangers and the sudden changes along it are avoided in a reactive way.
-Moreover, one of the objectives of the work is to evaluate the capability of the local planner to manage and make decisions about the best motion every sampling time, even in the case of using a very simple global planner, or because a low frequency re-planning is achieved, or reacting in changing environments in which the global path could temporally invade the area occupied by the moving obstacles.
-This part of the system must work in real time and will compute the actions needed to perform the trajectory.

 The low-level onboard control obeys the linear and angular velocity commands sent by the reactive navigator, moving the drone and allowing the sensors to perceive a new fragment of the world and update the map.